-\$1050.53 Announcement of class prices, component prices, and advanced pricing factors.
+§ 1051.53 Announcement of class prices, component prices, and advanced pricing factors.

-(a) On or before the 5th day of the month, the market administrator for each Federal milk marketing order shall announce the following prices (as applicable to that order) for the preceding month:
+- (a) On or before the 5th day of the month, the market administrator for each Federal milk marketing order shall announce the following prices (as applicable to that order) for the preceding month:

 - (1) The Class II price;

 - (2) The Class II butterfat price;

 - (3) The Class III price;

-- (4) The Class ITI skim milk price;
+- (4) The Class III skim milk price;

-- (5) The Class IV price;
+- (5) The Class IV price:

 - (6) The Class IV skim milk price;

 - (7) The butterfat price;

 - (8) The nonfat solids price;

 - (9) The protein price;

-- (10) The other solids price; and

-- (11) The somatic cell adjustment rate.
+- (10) The other solids price; and(11) The somatic cell adjustment rate.

-(b) On or before the 23rd day of the month, the market administrator for each Federal milk marketing order shall announce the following prices and pricing factors for the following month:
+- (b) On or before the 23rd day of the month, the market administrator for each Federal milk marketing order shall announce the following prices and pricing factors for the following month:

-- (1) The Class I price;
+(1) The Class I price;

 - (2) The Class I skim milk price;

 - (3) The Class I nonfat solids price;

 - (4) The Class I fluid carrier price;

 - (5) The Class I butterfat price;

 - (6) The Class II skim milk price;

 - (7) The Class II nonfat solids price; and

-(8) The advanced pricing factors described in \$1050.50(s).
+- (8) The advanced pricing factors described in § 1051.50(s).

-\$1050.54 Equivalent price.
+§ 1051.54 Equivalent price.

-If for any reason a price or pricing constituent required for computing the prices described in \$1050.50 is not available, the market administrator shall use a price or pricing constituent determined by the Deputy Administrator, Dairy Programs, Agricultural Marketing Service, to be equivalent to the price or pricing constituent that is required.
+If for any reason a price or pricing constituent required for computing the prices described in § 1051.50 is not available, the market administrator shall use a price or pricing constituent determined by the Deputy Administrator, Dairy Programs, Agricultural Marketing Service, to be equivalent to the price or pricing constituent that is required.

-\$1050.55 Transportation credits and transportation allowances.
+§ 1051.55 Transportation credits and transportation allowances.

-(a) Each handler operating a pool distributing plant described in \$1050.7(a), (b), or (d) that physically receives bulk milk, skim milk, or condensed skim milk from another pool plant shall receive a transportation credit for such milk computed as follows:

-Determine the hundredweight of milk eligible for the credit as follows;

-(i) The number of hundredweights of milk received from sources described in \$1050.55 (a) (2) or the number of hundredweights of milk utilized in the plant for the processing and packaging of fluid milk products, whichever is less.

-(2) Determine the transportation credit rate for milk received at the pool distributing plants specified in \$1050.55 (a) as follows;

-(i) For plants located in the counties of Orange, Riverside, San Bernardino, San Diego, or Ventura Counties receiving milk from plants located in Los Angeles County, \$0.54 hundredweight,
+- (a) Each handler operating a pool distributing plant described in § 1051.7(a) or (b) or a pool distributing plant that is part of a unit described in § 1051.7(d) that physically receives bulk milk, skim milk, or condensed skim milk from another pool plant shall receive a transportation credit for such milk computed as follows: - Determine the hundredweight of milk eligible for the credit as follows; - (i) The number of hundredweights of milk received from sources described in § 1051.55 (a)(2) or the number of hundredweights of milk utilized in the plant for the processing and packaging of fluid milk products, whichever is less. - (2) Determine the transportation credit rate for milk received at the pool distributing plants specified in § 1051.55 (a) as follows: - (i) For plants located in the counties of Orange, Riverside, San Bernardino, San Diego, or Ventura Counties receiving milk from plants located in Los Angeles County, \$0.54 hundredweight, - (ii) For plants located in the counties of Los Angeles, Orange or Ventura receiving milk from plants located in

-(ii) For plants located in the counties of Los Angeles, Orange or Ventura receiving milk from plants located in Fresno, Kings, or Tulare Counties, \$0.89 per hundredweight,
+Fresno, Kings, or Tulare Counties, \$0.89 per hundredweight,

-(iii) For plants located in the counties of Riverside, San Bernardino or San Diego receiving milk from plants located in Fresno, Kings or Tulare Counties, \$0.97 per hundredweight,
+(iii) For plants located in the counties of Riverside, San Bernardino or San Diego receiving milk from plants located in Fresno, Kings or Tulare Counties, \$0.97 per hundredweight, per hundredweight.

-(iv) For plants located in the counties of Alameda, San Francisco, Santa Clara, Solano, or Sonoma Counties from plants located in Merced or Stanislaus Counties, \$0,75 per hundredweight,
+(iv) For plants located in the counties of Alameda, San Francisco, Santa Clara, Solano, or Sonoma Counties from plants located in Merced or Stanislaus Counties, \$0.75 per hundredweight,

-$\left(\nu\right)$ For plants located in the county of Sacramento from plants located in Merced or

-Stanislaus Counties, \$0.68 per hundredweight.
+(v) For plants located in the county of Sacramento from plants located in Merced or Stanislaus Counties, \$0.68

-(3) Multiply the applicable rate as specified in \$1050.55 (a)(2) by the number of hundredweights of eligible milk as specified in \$1050.55 (a)(1).
-The resulting transportation credit calculated under this section shall be deducted from the reporting handler's value of milk as specified in \$1050.60 (a)(4).
+(3) Multiply the applicable rate as specified in § 1051.55 (a)(2) by the number of hundredweights of eligible milk as specified in § 1051.55 (a)(1).
+The resulting transportation credit calculated under this section shall be deducted from the reporting handler's value of milk as specified in § 1051.60 (a)(4).